duongtd23/HB-PQ-TLS12-analysis/no-client-auth/README.md

 ### 10. `others`:
 In file `exec.cafe`, we show that two parties can complete a session, obtaining the same handshake keys.
+It implies that our model is executable and eliminates the suspicion that our verification results are achieved simply because the specification is not executed.